 18. Be aware of the functions that Excel offers

 Functions exist to solve specific problems.
 You can think of a function as a pre-built formula with a specific name, purpose, and return value.
-For example the PROPER function has just one purpose: it capitalizes words.
+For example, the PROPER function has just one purpose: it capitalizes words.
 Give it text like "nEW york CiTY", and it will give you back "New York City".
-Functions are incredibly handy when they solve a problem that you have, so it make sense to familiarize yourself with the functions available in Excel.
+Functions are incredibly handy when they solve a problem that you have, so it makes sense to familiarize yourself with the functions available in Excel.
+For reference, see our Excel Function Guide and our list of 500 Excel Formula Examples.

 Note: People are often confused by the terminology used to talk about functions and formulas.
 An easy way to think about it is this: everything that starts with an equal sign in Excel is a formula.
 By this definition, all functions are formulas too, and formulas can contain multiple functions.